 - Sign may include only the following information: 1) the words “Open House” 2) the realtor’s/seller’s name and picture, or “for sale by owner,” 3) address of the home for sale, 4) directional arrow.

 - Must have obtained license agreement and permit.

 - All signs must display permit sticker.

 - Sign may only be displayed in certain locations (listed below).

 - Only one sign per property for sale is allowed at each location.

 - Sign may only be displayed on Saturdays and Sundays between Noon and 6:00 p.m.

 - Maximum sign size is 3 square feet.

 - Open house signs may be posted on local or collector streets within a neighborhood.

-- EXCEPT open house signs may not be posted where these arterial streets intersect a highway or interstate, or where they intersect another of the listed arterials.
+- EXCEPT open house signs may not be posted where these arterial streets intersect a highway, interstate, or another of these listed arterials.